netdata/netdata/collectors/python.d.plugin/zscores/README.md

-- Python 3 is required as the [`netdata-pandas`](https://github.com/netdata/netdata-pandas) package uses python async libraries ([asks](https://pypi.org/project/asks/) and [trio](https://pypi.org/project/trio/)) to make asynchronous calls to the netdata rest api to get the required data for each chart when calculating the mean and sigma.
+- Python 3 is required as the [`netdata-pandas`](https://github.com/netdata/netdata-pandas) package uses python async libraries ([asks](https://pypi.org/project/asks/) and [trio](https://pypi.org/project/trio/)) to make asynchronous calls to the netdata rest api to get the required data for each chart when calculating the mean and stddev.
 - It may take a few hours or so for the collector to 'settle' into it's typical behaviour in terms of the scores you will see in the normal running of your system.
 - The zscore you see for each chart when using `mode: 'per_chart'` as actually an aggregated zscore accross all the dimensions on the underlying chart.
 - If you set `mode: 'per_dim'` then you will see a zscore for each dimension on each chart as opposed to one per chart.
 - As this collector does some calculations itself in python you may want to try it out first on a test or development system to get a sense of its performance characteristics.
-Most of the work in calculating the mean and sigma will be pushed down to the underlying Netdata C libraries via the rest api.
+Most of the work in calculating the mean and stddev will be pushed down to the underlying Netdata C libraries via the rest api.
 But some data wrangling and calculations are then done using [Pandas](https://pandas.pydata.org/) and [Numpy](https://numpy.org/) within the collector itself.
 - On a development n1-standard-2 (2 vCPUs, 7.5 GB memory) vm running Ubuntu 18.04 LTS and not doing any work some of the typical performance characteristics we saw from running this collector were:
-    - A runtime (`netdata.runtime_zscores`) of ~50ms when doing scoring and ~500ms when recalculating the mean and sigma.
+    - A runtime (`netdata.runtime_zscores`) of ~50ms when doing scoring and ~500ms when recalculating the mean and stddev.
-    - Typically 3%-3.5% cpu usage from scoring, jumping to ~35% for one second when recalculating the mean and sigma.
+    - Typically 3%-3.5% cpu usage from scoring, jumping to ~35% for one second when recalculating the mean and stddev.
     - About ~50mb of ram (`apps.mem`) being continually used by the `python.d.plugin`.
 - If you activate this collector on a fresh node, it might take a little while to build up enough data to calculate a proper zscore.
-So until you actually have `train_secs` of available data the mean and sigma calculated will be subject to more noise.
+So until you actually have `train_secs` of available data the mean and stddev calculated will be subject to more noise.